-Want to know the secret to building the perfect Baby Registry?
+Want to know the secret to finding all your Baby Registry essentials?
 It’s simple: Just ask your mom friends.

 I reached out to the fabulous readers and asked for their Baby Registry Essential & Lifesavers (items that, while not absolutely necessary, are total lifesavers).
 And they responded in force!